 Long Term Solutions

-There are also hair products that work together to strengthen damaged hair, prevent it from breaking, and help new hair to grow.
+There are some great hair products that work together to strengthen damaged hair, prevent it from breaking, and help new hair to grow.
 One of our favorites is the “Love Your Hair Regrowth System.”
-It includes the KeraViatin Hair and Scalp Supplement to strengthen your hair, the Lift and Repair Treatment spray to protect against heat damage and the Hair Regrowth Treatment for Women Spray which stimulates your hair follicles.
+It includes the KeraViatin Hair and Scalp Supplement to strengthen your hair, the Lift and Repair Treatment spray to protect against heat damage, and the Hair Regrowth Treatment for Women Spray, which stimulates your hair follicles.
+This stimulating helps with new hair growth.